Modernly designed loft bathroom in Robin Hood

 Attic minimalist bedroom with mattress in Robin Hood

-Will a loft conversion in Robin Hood increase the value of my home?
+Will a loft conversion in Robin Hood increase the value of my property?

 You will need to do some thorough research on other nearby homes first.
 Look at the ceiling cost of similar-sized homes in the street.
-Compare this with the existing value of your home, sum quoted for the job and additional square footage.
-Are you likely to recoup your expenses and increase the value of your home?
+Compare this with the current value of your home, sum quoted for the job and additional square footage.
+Are you likely to recoup your expenditure and increase the value of your property?

 If the answer is yes, then an attic conversion could really be a smart move!